Luis Arraez Preview, Player Props: Marlins vs. Nationals

 - The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.90).

-- The Nationals allow the most home runs in baseball (204 total, 1.5 per game).
+- Nationals pitchers combine to give up the most home runs in baseball (205 total, 1.5 per game).

-- In his most recent time out on Saturday against the Miami Marlins, the righty went six innings, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Sunday against the Miami Marlins, the right-hander threw seven innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.